 Responsive Classroom is an evidence-based approach to teaching that focuses on engaging academics, positive community, effective management, and developmental awareness.
-In SY 2017-18, teachers in K-4th implemented a Responsive Classroom type Morning Meeting.
-These meetings emphasized the role of each student to participate in and experience a sense of belonging and fun in their classroom community.
-The leadership team members supported this initiative by hosting monthly school-wide Community Meetings to celebrate student and classroom accomplishments.
+In SY 2018-19, K-4th grade teachers implemented a Responsive Classroom type Morning Meeting.
+These meetings emphasize the role of each student to participate in and experience a sense of belonging and fun in their classroom community.
+DC Scholars PCS leadership team members supported this initiative by hosting monthly school-wide Community Meetings to celebrate student and classroom accomplishments.

 2) Foundational Elements of School Culture: DC Scholars PCS is safe, fair, structured, and joyful.
-Consistent expectations for physical environment, uniforms, routines, procedures and coined "Foundational Elements" create this environment.
+Consistent expectations for physical environment, uniforms, routines, procedures, and coined "Foundational Elements" create this environment.
 The learning environment promotes positive interactions, targeted learning, and consistent routines and procedures.
-Building on these consistent cultural elements, leaders and teachers adopt their own unique "Culture Swag" and highlight rituals, traditions, and fun activities specific to their context.

 Our behavior management system is based upon logical consequences and restorative practices.
-We believe logical consequences help students develop selfcontrol by requiring them to examine their behavior and actively fix their mistakes.
+We believe logical consequences help students develop self-control by requiring them to examine their behavior and actively fix their mistakes.
 As a result, our behavior management systems emphasize supporting scholars to recognize the choices they made, how those choices contributed to the undesirable outcome(s), what impact their choices had on themselves and others, and what choices they could make differently in the future.
 DC Scholars employs a ladder of consequences in classrooms to provide teachers with language and actions to support the redirection of students.
-Within the ladder of consequences, teachers use Class Dojo as a behavior management tool with a tangible consequence and redirection when classroom expectations are not being met.
+Within the ladder of consequences, teachers use Class Dojo as a behavior management tool with a tangible consequence and redirection when classroom expectations are not being met or PATH values are not exemplified.
 In addition, Class Dojo is a method of parent communication and connection to classroom learning, as well as positive reinforcement of the PATH values.